 Every regular Board meeting agenda should contain provision for an in-camera session whereby attendance is limited to Board members and other persons invited at the discretion of the Board.
+Committee meetings may contain an in camera session, if required, at the discretion of the respective Committee Chair.

-While in camera, the Board considers and discusses confidential items such as those listed above as well as any other matters, the discussion of which in front of staff or others, could be prejudicial to the interests of the Corporation, its members or its clients.
+While in camera, the Board (or Committee) considers and discusses confidential items such as those listed above as well as any other matters, the discussion of which in front of staff or others, could be prejudicial to the interests of the Corporation, its members or its clients.